st143575/steppenwolf.github.io/source/_posts/FREB-TQA.md

 Current TQA systems generate inconsistent responses by performing coarse-grained changes in tables and questions.
 Existing benchmarks fail to differentiate between different aspects of robustness.
 The underlying cause and nature of the lack of robustness of TQA models remains unclear.
 Thus, it is necessary to pinpoint the exact failures of TQA systems for improving their robustness.

 # Research Questions:
 **RQ1:** Are TQA systems robust against table structure changes?
+  - **RQ1.1:** Do TQA systems exhibit any positional biases?
+  - **RQ1.2:** Do TQA systems have a bias towards particular table layouts?
 **RQ2:** Can TQA systems pay attention to relevant cells while being robust against their intrinsic knowledge or positional biases?
+  - **RQ2.1:** To what extent TQA systems bypass relevant cells to derive their answers?
+  - **RQ2.2:** Would TQA systems bypass the whole table and rely on their intrinsic knowledge learned from training to answer the question?
+  - **RQ2.3:** To what extent TQA systems bypass table cell values and rely on the position of relevant cells?
 **RQ3:** Are TQA systems robust against value changes?
 - **RQ3.1:** To what extent TQA systems perform correct aggregations and adapt answers to the value changes accordingly?
 - **RQ3.2:** Do TQA systems articulate correct answers because of their biases to certain values?